-- A market economy which allows a higher degree of inequality is likely to end up with a greater aggregate output because of the incentives that it provides on the margin to motivate individuals with the ability to increase their outputs. - However, a high degree of income inequality may create social unrest, especially if the income inequality is caused not by differences in ability but by ill-begotten gains from corruption or fraud.
+A market economy which allows a higher degree of inequality is likely to end up with a greater aggregate output because of the incentives that it provides on the margin to motivate individuals with the ability to increase their output.
+However, a high degree of income inequality may create social unrest, especially if the income inequality is caused not by differences in ability but by ill-begotten gains from corruption or fraud.
+A high degree of income inequality may also result in the concentration of political power in a few individuals through an alliance between power and wealth.